threefoldtecharchive/rivine/extensions/minting/readme.md

 # Rivine minting extension

-The minting extension provides the ability to create new tokens and to define the authority required for doing so.
+The minting extensions provides the ability to mint tokens without any prior backing (see: create coins).
-A common way would be to use a multignature condition for this authority.
+Only the condition authorized to do so is able to mint new tokens or change the condition that's authorized to do this from then on.

-A mechanism has also been implemented to modify this minter condition.
+An initial condition is passed to the extensions which will be used as the authorized condition until it is changed.

-The same condition  applies to both the coin creation  and nodification of the  authority.
+It is recommended to use a multisignature condition as the authorized mint condition.

 ## Usage

 ### Daemon

-After creating the consensus module and registering the http handlers you can use following snippet
+After creating the consensus module and registering the HTTP handlers you can use following snippet:

 ```golang
 // This is an unlockcondition for testing purposes.